Partly implemented and need more work.

 - System loads all of these packages.

-- System initializes all clases which implement PluginBase, giving as parameter their config.
+- System initializes all clasess which implement PluginBase, giving as parameter their config.

-You can quite easily add more layers of who enables what especially if you have layered configuration.
+You can quite easily add more layers of who enables what especially if you have layered configuation.

 - Write the rest of the wrappers, not all inbuilt functionality have wrappers.
-Finish writing those so all already written code can be used in configuration.
+Finish writting those so all already written code can be used in configuration.

 - Finish the rest of the plugin types